CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/test_failure_comprehension_report.md

 - The project appears to be missing critical files, such as the `README.md` and `.csproj` files.
 - The project may not be properly structured.

-## OpenEchoSystem.Core.Reflection.UnitTest
+## ConsmicLexicon.Foundation.Reflection.UnitTest

 ### Purpose

-This project tests the functionality of the `OpenEchoSystem.Core.xReflection` namespace, which provides utilities and extensions for type reflection and metadata manipulation, building upon `System.Reflection`.
+This project tests the functionality of the `ConsmicLexicon.Foundation.xReflection` namespace, which provides utilities and extensions for type reflection and metadata manipulation, building upon `System.Reflection`.

 ### Key Classes and Methods Being Tested